infernojs/brunch-with-inferno/README.md

     * Place static files you want to be copied from `app/assets/` to `public/`.
     * [Brunch site](http://brunch.io), [Getting started guide](https://github.com/brunch/brunch-guide#readme)
 	* [Inferno site](https://infernojs.org), [Getting started guide](https://infernojs.org/docs/guides/getting-started)

+Make sure you have the latest version of brunch.
+Creating a new inferno project with brunch is supported since `brunch@v2.10.0`.